 I think in 2018 manufacturing advances have brought us to a point where we no longer have to sacrifice design for sustainability, so it opens up a lot of possibilities.
 We recently partnered with a holistic loose-leaf tea company to design their retail packaging, and environmental responsibility was a must.
 Without breaking the bank, we were able to source traditional gusseted bags but made out of a fully-compostable laminate.
 It allowed for shelf stability, bright full-color packaging, and eco-friendly sustainability.

 Cardboard Engineer at Think Packaging

 Thoughtful considerations to form, artwork & materials

-Fortunately, packaging does evolve and changes to suit both customer & clients needs, which should always be considered in the initial design process.
+Fortunately, the packaging does evolve and changes to suit both customer & client needs, which should always be considered in the initial design process.
 I think that pure simplicity & tangibility will be a strong trend in 2018.
 A key focus would be the unboxing experience.
-I mean, who doesn’t like perfect fit inserts, a tear-strip, or a multi open process to get the goods?
-Thoughtful considerations to form, artwork & materials is what the top brands will be focusing on this year.
+I mean, who doesn’t like perfect-fit inserts, a tear-strip, or a multi-open process to get the goods?
+Thoughtful considerations to form, artwork & materials are what the top brands will be focusing on this year.
 If they’re not, they should be.

 [Sustainable Packaging] will play a vital part, especially for large volume, or fast-moving products.
-Customers are far more up to speed and knowledgeable when it comes to poorly produced, over-packaged, or non-eco substrates that package their goods.
-You should continually seek new materials, and it keeps up to speed with new innovative processes that are going on.
-Getting this right and mixing it with beautiful design will not only be bang on trend but bang on point.
+Customers are far more up-to-speed and knowledgeable when it comes to poorly produced, over-packaged, or non-eco substrates that package their goods.
+You should continually seek new materials and keeps up to speed with new innovative processes that are going on.
+Getting this right and mixing it with a beautiful design will not only be bang on trend but bang on point.